rjhaggart/grunt-bs-groundwrk/README.md

 [jQuery](//jquery.com/), specific [jQuery UI](//jqueryui.com/) components, [Bootstrap](//getbootstrap.com/), [Modernizr](//github.com/Modernizr/grunt-modernizr) and [Web Font Loader](//developers.google.com/fonts/docs/webfont_loader) are part of the [Require.js](//requirejs.org/) build.

-Using grunt-text-replace to remove Bootstrap Glyphicons from bootstrap.less and using Font Awesome instead.
+Also using grunt-text-replace to remove Bootstrap Glyphicons from bootstrap.less, using Font Awesome instead.

 Some test scripts have been created to demonstrate the structure and use of [Require.js](//requirejs.org/).
 You can see what's loaded from the console.

-The [RequireJS Plugins](//github.com/millermedeiros/requirejs-plugins) project is used to to use get [Google fonts](//www.google.com/fonts) using the [Web Font Loader](//developers.google.com/fonts/docs/webfont_loader) via the [Google CDN](//ajax.googleapis.com/ajax/libs/webfont/1/webfont.js).
+[RequireJS Plugins](//github.com/millermedeiros/requirejs-plugins) is used to use get [Google fonts](//www.google.com/fonts) using the [Web Font Loader](//developers.google.com/fonts/docs/webfont_loader) via the [Google CDN](//ajax.googleapis.com/ajax/libs/webfont/1/webfont.js).

 ##Configuration

 The Grunt tasks are organised using [Thomas Boyt's approach, More maintainable Gruntfiles](http://www.thomasboyt.com/2013/09/01/maintainable-grunt.html).

-There is an config.json file in the grunt directory where you can set the asset path and theme name.
-Grunt config uses these variables as does Assemble, so there should be no additional configuration, other than naming the appropriate directories.
+There is a config.json file in the /grunt directory where you can set the `asset_path` and `theme_name`.
+Grunt config uses these variables, as does Assemble, so there should be no additional configuration, other than naming the appropriate directories.

 ##Included Grunt tasks